-Strangers into Citizens was a campaign started by Citizens UK in 2008 calling for a one-time amnesty for undocumented migrants.
+Strangers into Citizens was a campaign started by Citizens UK in 2008 calling for a regularisation for undocumented migrants.

-Strangers into Citizens called a two-year work permit to be available to asylum-seekers or economic migrants who could show they had been in the UK for four years or more.
-The proposals put forward by the campaign would give indefinite leave to remain at the end of a two-year period and provided a pathway to citizenship.
+Strangers into Citizens called a two-year work permit to be available to migrants who could show they had been in the UK for four years or more.
+The proposals put forward by the campaign would give indefinite leave to remain at the end of a two-year period and provided a route to citizenship.

 The campaign attempted to influence the policies of the political parties and candidates in both the 2008 London mayoral election and in the 2010 general election in the United Kingdom.
-During the London mayoral election, the campaign was supportively endorsed candidates including then Mayor of London, Prime Minister Boris Johnson.
+During the London mayoral election, the campaign was endorsed by candidates including then Mayor of London, Boris Johnson.

-On his first day in office Prime Minister Boris Johnson reiterated his support for Strangers into Citizens saying, in response to a question from Rupa Haq MP:
+On his first day in office in July 2019 Prime Minister Boris Johnson reiterated his support for Strangers into Citizens saying, in response to a question from Rupa Haq MP: